Brooks Transcend 4 Reviewed & Compared Review Facts

 They weren’t uncomfortable but provided a good amount of support.
 The midsole also features Double Omega Flex grooves that allow for additional flexibility as well as a Profile Sock Liner that adds additional support and a customized fit around your foot.

-Like many running shoes, the Transcend 4 features an open mesh material with synthetic overlays that did not inhibit breathability.
+Like many running shoes, the Brooks Transcend 4 features an open mesh material with synthetic overlays that did not inhibit breathability.
 The overall upper material is very breathable, allowing for good air circulation.
 The 3D Print technology in the mesh makes for a snug, comfortable, customized fit.
 The inside lining called, Element Lining, is very soft and comfortable.
 The upper also features unique plastic overlays.
 The plush tongue and collar also add another element of comfort.

 The weight has gone down just slightly from the previous iteration.
 The men’s version weighs in at 10.8 oz while the women’s version is 9.1 oz.
 Again, a little lighter, but overall, these are not considered a lightweight shoe.
 Stability running shoes, in general, tend to weigh a bit more.

 Fortunately, with the cushioned, responsive technology incorporated into the shoe, the weight never made much of a difference during my rooms.
-The springy feeling actually “fooled” me into thinking these shoes were lighter than they really are.
+The springy feeling actually “fooled” me into thinking the Brooks Transcend 4 were lighter than they really are.

 The overlays are strategically placed and do not obstruct airflow.
 The lining does a great job of wicking excess moisture.
 I was able to run in cool weather as well as warmer weather